How to Fix The WordPress Not Sending Emails Issue

 These anti-spamming softwares try to identify that an email is actually coming from the location that it claims to be from.
 WordPress-generated emails often fail this test.

-This means that emails sent to users from your WordPress website (by using a plugin like contact form or sending an admin notification, for example) are unlikely to even make it to their inbox, at all.
+This means that emails sent to users from your WordPress website (by using a plugin like contact form or sending an admin notification, for example) are very unlikely to be sent or received.

-For this reason, we don’t recommend using WordPress for email newsletters..!
+For this reason, we don’t recommend using WordPress to send newsletters, and advocate for a third party service like Mailchimp or Customer.io

 Several email clients might view WordPress emails as spam because they’re automated.